nathanlane/industrialpolicyclass/README.md

 This readings in this class will seem a bit unorthodox.
 It's a class on concepts and policies that are operating, but one where economic research has (relatively-speaking) had little to say.

+## Schedule

+This module for the development economics MSc. will take place the second half of Oxford's Hilary term.
+The meeting times are as follows.
+Of course, the world is crumbling right now, so this may change.

+- Week 6 - Main lecture 1 - Friday, 11:15 AM - 1:15 PM
+- Week 7 - Short Lecture 1 - Thurday, 15:30 PM - 16:30 PM,
+- Week 7 - Main lecture 2 -  Friday, 11:15 AM - 1:15 PM
+- Week 8 - Short Lecture 2 - Thurday, 15:30 PM - 16:30 PM
+- Week 8 - Main lecture 3 -  Friday, 11:15 AM - 1:15 PM
+- Week 9 - Short Lecture 3 - Thurday, 15:30 PM - 16:30 PM
+- Week 9 - Main lecture 4 -  Friday, 11:15 AM - 1:15 PM
+- Week 9 - Short lecture 4 - Saturday, 12:00 Noon - 1:00 PM

+I will also schedule some revision sessions in Trinity Term for students who might want to talk through particular sample essay topics to prepare for exams.
+These will are TBD.
+Watch this space.

-# Office Hours & Communication.
+## Office Hours & Communication

 __E-mail__ - It always helps to refere to the module in the header of your mail.
 I do my best to answer those e-mails promptly, but if for some reason you do not get a response, just nudge me.

 __Office Hours__  -  I hold regular teaching office hours each week.
 You do not need an appointment to see me during offce hours.
 Just come by and knock.
 If I am with another student, you may have to wait momentarily.
 Offce hours are intended for relatively short questions and interactions.
 For extended discussions, please email me for an appointment.

-For convenience, office hours will be held at my Merton College office (Fellows Quad, Staircase 4, Room 4.8), around the corner from the Exam School (where lectures will take place).
+For convenience, office hours will be held at my Merton College office (_Fellows Quad, Staircase 4, Room 4.8_), around the corner from the Exam School (where lectures will take place).
 I figure this is easier and more accessible than my office in the economics department.
-My college office is located on the Merton College grounds, Staircase 4, Office 4.8. __Given the UK government is radically determined to keep the pandemic burning, it may be that office hours will just be Zoom hours__, in which case these issues are moot and I will post the Zoom link accordingly.
+My college office is located on the Merton College grounds, Staircase 4, Office 4.8. _Given the UK government is radically determined to keep the pandemic burning, it may be that office hours will just be Zoom hours_, in which case these issues are moot and I will post the Zoom link accordingly.

 _Office Hours Hilary Term_
-- Week 5 - Merton College, Office 4.8, Fellows Quard, Staircase 4 - Thursday, 17:30-18:30 PM
+Location:  Merton College, Office 4.8, Fellows Quard, Staircase 4.

-- Week 6 - Merton College, Office 4.8, Fellows Quard, Staircase 4 - Thursday, 17:30-18:30 PM
+- Week 6 - Thursday, 17:00-18:00 PM
-- Week 7 - Merton College, Office 4.8, Fellows Quard, Staircase 4 - Thursday, 17:30-18:30 PM
+- Week 7 - Thursday, 17:00-18:00 PM
-- Week 8 - Merton College, Office 4.8, Fellows Quard, Staircase 4 - Thursday, 17:30-18:30 PM
+- Week 8 - Thursday, 17:00-18:00 PM
+- Week 9 - Thursday, 17:00-18:00 PM

 # Schedule of Lectures and Readings